LumiSpy/DPG2026-Tutorial/README.md

 Otherwise, have a look at the full [list of packages included in the HyperSpy-bundle](https://hyperspy.org/hyperspy-bundle/index.html#included-software-and-libraries).

-*(if you run into problems, come a bit early - a number of experienced colleagues can help you get started)*

 ## Download tutorial for local execution: